zydou/arti/web/docs/contributing/for-developers/config-options.md

 ### Address Filters `[address_filter]`:

-With the `[address_filter]` section, you can specify rules for what network addresses Arti is allowed or forbidden to connect to.
+With the `[address_filter]` section, you can specify rules for what network addresses Arti is allowed or forbidden to connect to **over the Tor network**.
 This is important for various reasons, including compliance with network policies, avoiding specific traffic, or enhancing privacy and security.

 #### Options

 -   `allow_local_addrs`:
-    -   **Purpose:** Determines whether Arti can connect to local (LAN) addresses.
+    -   **Purpose:** Determines whether Arti can try to make anonymous connections to network-local addresses.
     -   **Behavior:** When set to `true`, Arti can connect to addresses considered local to the machine's network, such as private IP ranges (e.g., 192.168.x.x, 10.x.x.x).
+Exit relays typically refuse these addresses.
     -   **Note:** Allowing connections to local addresses can be helpful in specific network configurations but may pose security risks or reveal information about the local network.
 In most cases, especially for privacy-focused usage, this is set to `false` to prevent such connections.

 -   `allow_onion_addrs`:
     -   **Purpose:** Specifies whether Arti should connect to onion services within the Tor network.
     -   **Behavior:** If set to `true`, Arti can establish connections to `.onion` addresses, allowing access to services hosted within the Tor network.
-    -   **Note:** This setting is important for users who wish to access onion services.
-However, enabling this feature should be carefully considered based on the user's privacy needs and the state of Arti's implementation of onion services.
+    -   **Note:** This setting is important for users who wish to access [onion services](docs/guides/connecting-to-onion.md).
+Enabling this feature should be carefully considered based on the user's privacy needs and the state of Arti's implementation of onion services.
+However, enabling this option alone won't work unless the **onion service client feature is enabled at compile time**.

 These settings allow users to fine-tune Arti's behavior in terms of network connections, ensuring that it adheres to desired security policies and operational requirements.
 Proper configuration of address filters is critical to aligning Arti's behavior with its operating environment's specific needs and constraints.